When our readers ask “what is a dog muzzle?” we tend to find they mean one of two things. Either

 Dogs are also more likely to bite if they feel nervous or threatened, and if they’re hurt or in pain.

-And also for dogs being groomed, who are more likely to deliver a frightened bite due to a double whammy of being in an unfamiliar environment with an unfamiliar person, and being touched and handled in quite an intimate way.
+And also for dogs being groomed.
+They are more likely to deliver a frightened bite due to a double whammy of being in an unfamiliar environment with an unfamiliar person, and being touched and handled in quite an intimate way.

 Another question desperate dog owners have is whether they could use a dog muzzle for barking.